awjackson/bsnes-classic/README.md

 # bsnes-classic

-This fork of bsnes-classic also includes perfect emulation of Super FX and Super FX 2 games as well as an experimental upscaling 6xBRZ filter.
-All courtesy of Zenju, CarterLi and awjackson
+This fork of bsnes-classic also includes perfect emulation of Super FX and Super FX 2 games as well as an experimental upscaling 6xBRZ filter for OpenGL.
+All courtesy of Zenju, CarterLi and awjackson.

 ## Building on Windows (64-bit)